 Way #1 – Your building will start off cooler.

-If you currently have a black roof, with a new white/light-ish gray colored roof coating that goes over spray foam, your roof will now be consider a cool roof.
+If you currently have a black roof, with a new white/light-ish gray-colored roof coating that goes over spray foam, your roof will now be considered a cool roof.

 By changing the color, we’ve seen a difference of 50 degrees Fahrenheit on the exact same roof.
 A lower temperature on the roof reduces the amount of work an HVAC unit will have to do to produce a comfortable temperature inside the building.

 Way #2 – With spray foam, you’ll have a monolithic, airtight roofing system.

 However, nothing can resist heat or cool air forever.
 That cold beer in your Yeti cooler will not be cold one year from now.